Jake127-html/servicenow-vm-windows-10/README.md

     9. Startup Manager: Manage startup apps and background processes.
 Offers same functionality as Task Manager.
 Not efficient   [X]

 <img width="997" height="647" alt="87" src="https://github.com/user-attachments/assets/54598406-934b-44e9-9619-2de7825cc759" />

+    [E] Website: ccleaner.com/?srsltid=AfmBOoo1CdFKg-wManz5pTQSsjl4ryb8lhzgFJhVLfsWee_8_U2doANR

+    Software: Ccleaner

+    Description: Advertises itself as an optimization and utility software that can free up storage, "boost your privacy."
+With a membership it can (allegedly) make your computer faster and free up storage on Google Drive and Microsoft OneDrive.

+    Malware Detection:

+    ICANN Lookup Result:

+    Note:

+    The conclusion of the software functionality is as follows;

+    The software has been determined to be ADWARE or a PUP.
 </details>